We asked brides, what are the things they would have changed if they were to plan their wedding again?

 10. The Dress Switch

-Though wedding is a costly event, consider having two dresses – one for the ceremony and one for the reception.
-Especially if you have a ballroom gown or a mermaid dress.
+Consider having two dresses – one for the ceremony and one for the reception, especially if you have a ballroom gown or a mermaid style dress.
 Also, there is a worthy alternative option – a transformer wedding dress with removable skirt or train.
-It can be easily transformed from a poofy to a cozy and simple outfit.
+It can be easily transformed from a poofy to a cozy and simple outfit

 11. Shoe Savvy

 So go for something less stylish, but more comfortable.
-Elegant lace ballet flats or mary janes will do the task just as well after the official part is over.
+Elegant lace ballet flats or mary janes are just perfect after the ceremony is over.

 12. A Quality Moment

 And last, but not least!
 Take a break for the two of you, go somewhere quiet and just savor the moment you two have been waiting for.

 What brides said: